 Where can they find you?

 Just Jack canfield.com, C A N F I E L D. Dot the com.
-Also, if they go to that, if they want to go to jackcanfield.com/transformation, they can actually download a it’ll come to your phone or your computer a 10 day free course.
-You’ll get about a three to five minute video every day with an assignment for that day, that will Velcro that, Principle into your life, like appreciation of others, acknowledgement, visualization, affirmation, goal, setting, whatever it might be.
+Also, if they go to that, if they want to go to jackcanfield.com/transformation, they can actually download it’ll come to your phone or your computer a 10-day free course.
+You’ll get about a three to five-minute video every day with an assignment for that day, that will Velcro that, Principle into your life, like appreciation of others, acknowledgment, visualization, affirmation, goal, setting, whatever it might be.

-but again, I would recommend the, the, the, the way to deep dive would be one of the books, either success principles, or The Success Principles workbook, as you’ve known it, it impacted you.
+but again, I would recommend the way to deep-dive would be one of the books, either success principles, or The Success Principles workbook, as you’ve known it, it impacted you.
 There’s a, there’s a guy.
 I just have to end with this.
 There’s a guy.
 In Thailand by the name of Andres Pira, he wrote a book called Homeless to Billionaire.